 The main issue causing my headaches was my frames looked bad in Firefox.
 So, I had to find another way of making my pages look and act the same without frames.
 I was introduced to <divs>s and in CSS scrolling.
-The problem with getting rid of the frames was I would have to put the same stuff on all of the pages, making them bigger which is what I didn't want.
+The problem with getting rid of the frames was I would have to put the same stuff on all of the pages, making them bigger, and I did not want that.
 Then I was introduced to Server Side Includes.
 It was a miracle to me.
 I could put all kinds of stuff into one file and have it read by another.
 So slowly I had been altering all of my pages to have SSI.

 After telling someone I use SSI on my site, I was told Perl would do an even better job.
 So now I am learning Perl so it can be the foundation of this site.